Conservation Scientist and Manager, Habitat Markets

-Areas of expertise: Grassland-shrubland ecology and wildlife, design and implementation of environmental markets, conservation banking, endangered species, Safe Harbor, Farm Bill conservation programs.
+Areas of expertise: conservation science, habitat markets, grassland-shrubland ecology and wildlife, conservation banking, endangered species, Safe Harbor, Farm Bill

 - B.S., Psychology, University of Illinois